-Having fitted the experimental data to the two-fold jump model, the next step is to make plots of the Lorentzian line width as a function of Q and of the EISF as functions of Q. It is then instructive to fit the EISF to its functional form (according to the model), in order to extract the jump distance R.
+Having fitted the experimental data to the two-fold jump model, the next step is to make plots of the Lorentzian line width and of the EISF as functions of Q. It is then instructive to fit the EISF to its functional form (according to the model), in order to extract the jump distance R.